-Hiring a maid is a big step — and one I’ve certainly considered — but this post is going to tell you why NOT to have a maid.
+Hiring a housekeeping service is a big step — and one I’ve certainly considered — today I’m going to tell you why I choose NOT to have professional cleaners.

-I’m guessing your life is busy.
-Mine is too.
-Between kids, school, work.
-My house sometimes falls to the bottom of the pile.
+Life is busy.
+My life is busy and I would guess yours is too.
+Between work, school, and kids, sometimes my dream of a clean home falls to the bottom of the pile.

-And with kids — well, that pile is often pretty dirty.
+With my kids often that pile is pretty dirty.

-Embarassingly so.
-Sometimes I look at their bathroom and just sigh a tired sigh — and walk away. #squalor
+Sometimes I look at their bathroom and sigh a tired sigh and walk away.

-My kids are 100% not going to have a maid in college, or for the vast majority of their early adult life.
-If I hire a maid now, is that what are they going to think life is like?
+There is zero chance my children are going to have cleaning ladies in college, or for the vast majority of their early adult life.
+If I hired a maid now, is that what are they going to think life is like?